lerkasan/boanerges-backend/README.md

+This project is deployed at http://lerkasan.net

-In order to run the project, you need to have the following dependencies installed:
+In order to run the project locally, you need to have the following dependencies installed:
 - Docker
 - Docker Compose